razerofficial/CChromaEditor/README.md

 	const char* path, double frameId, double red, double green, double blue);
 ```

+---
 <a name="PluginOffsetNonZeroColors"></a>
 **PluginOffsetNonZeroColors**

+This method will only update colors in the animation that are not already
+set to black.
+Offset a subset of colors in the frame using the RGB offset.
+Use the range of -255 to 255 for red, green, and blue parameters.
+Negative
+values remove color.
+Positive values add color.

 ```C++
 EXPORT_API void PluginOffsetNonZeroColors(
 	int animationId, int frameId, int red, int green, int blue);
 ```

+---
 <a name="PluginOffsetNonZeroColorsAllFrames"></a>
 **PluginOffsetNonZeroColorsAllFrames**

+This method will only update colors in the animation that are not already
+set to black.
+Offset a subset of colors for all frames using the RGB offset.
+Use the range of -255 to 255 for red, green, and blue parameters.
+Negative
+values remove color.
+Positive values add color.

 ```C++
 EXPORT_API void PluginOffsetNonZeroColorsAllFrames(
 	int animationId, int red, int green, int blue);
 ```

+---
 <a name="PluginOffsetNonZeroColorsAllFramesName"></a>
 **PluginOffsetNonZeroColorsAllFramesName**

+This method will only update colors in the animation that are not already
+set to black.
+Offset a subset of colors for all frames using the RGB offset.
+Use the range of -255 to 255 for red, green, and blue parameters.
+Negative
+values remove color.
+Positive values add color.

 ```C++
 EXPORT_API void PluginOffsetNonZeroColorsAllFramesName(
 	const char* path, int red, int green, int blue);
 ```

+---
 <a name="PluginOffsetNonZeroColorsAllFramesNameD"></a>
 **PluginOffsetNonZeroColorsAllFramesNameD**